Kaiwhakaako Māori teach in te reo Māori at primary and secondary schools.

 - a combined specialist subject degree and secondary teaching qualification.

-You need to be registered with the Education Council of Aotearoa New Zealand and have a current practising certificate, renewable every three years.
+You need to be registered with the Teaching Council of New Zealand Matatū Aotearoa.

 Targeted scholarships for kaiwhakaako Māori